mckiernantim/introductory-web-3/README.md

 ## Web 3 Terminology
 Web 3 has a lot of hype surrounding it and words like "Dapp", "Gas", and "Mining" are often thrown around.
 In order to understand how web3 apps are structured we need to understand these concepts before we can begin to build applications for this new internet.
+### Cryptocurrency
+Cryptocurrency is a digital payment system that doesn't rely on banks to verify transactions.
+It’s a peer-to-peer system that can enable anyone anywhere to send and receive payments.
+Instead of being physical money carried around and exchanged in the real world, cryptocurrency payments exist purely as digital entries to an online database describing specific transactions.
+When you transfer cryptocurrency funds, the transactions are recorded in a public ledger.
+Cryptocurrency is stored in digital wallets.
+Crypto curencies are form the backbone for all Web 3 apps and transactions.
 ### Blocks
 A block is an individual unit of storage that holds information in a database known as a blockchain.
 A Block is very similar to the node of a Linked List.
 Blocks have a limited ammount of storage but always have a link to the block that came before them, unless they are the original block (which we will never have to worry about!).
 When we organize blocks together we create a Blockchain, which is the backbone of all Web 3 technology.